Alka-bit/MobileRobot/README.md

 # MobileRobot
-Obstacles and Edge avoiding robot using reinforcement learning
+Obstacles and Edge avoiding robot using D-Q learning